uzairudev/Project-Mitsuba-Nerfstudio/README.md

 2. Replicates the R channel across the green (G) and blue (B) channels.
 3. Combines the ground truth and predicted images side-by-side.
 4. Computes PSNR, SSIM, and LPIPS metrics for the images.
-5. Returns a dictionary containing the metrics and the combined image.

 ## Sample Code For Comparing only the predicted output as saved Tensors
-The  `new_eval.py` script is used to compare two samples (stored in `first_sample.pth` and `second_sample.pth`) using three image quality metrics: PSNR (Peak Signal-to-Noise Ratio), SSIM (Structural Similarity Index Measure), and LPIPS (Learned Perceptual Image Patch Similarity).
-The script loads the samples, computes the metrics, and visualizes the results using a bar plot.
+The  `new_eval.py` script is used to compare two samples (both predicted) for two different training instance (stored in `first_sample.pth` and `second_sample.pth`) using three image quality metrics: PSNR (Peak Signal-to-Noise Ratio), SSIM (Structural Similarity Index Measure), and LPIPS (Learned Perceptual Image Patch Similarity).
+The script loads the samples, computes the metrics, and visualizes the results.

 Here is the `new_eval.py` script:

 ```python